rezercrazrom/discord-screenshoter/README.md

 - Create a bot at [this site](https://discord.com/api), grant it all the necessary requested permissions, and generate a token.
 - Insert the token into the .env file, filling in the blank space in the "DISCORD_BOT_TOKEN=" line.
 - Launch the bot using the screenshot_bot.py file in any way you prefer.

+Also check out requirements.txt and install all needed packages.